Spennithorne: Landmarks

 St Michael and All Angels Church, a Grade I listed building is said to have been erected by Robert Fitzrandolph in AD 1166.
 The Church was completely demolished to make way for its Norman successor with only two or three small fragments being discovered: two stones with Runic ornament which have been built into the east wall of the chancel; and a Saxon monument recently discovered under the floor of the chancel which has now been placed in the wall of the vestry.
 The interior of the church also contains tablets to the family of Chaytor.
 By the mid-12th century, St Michael and All Angels Church had been built and enlarged.
 The existing church tower dates back to around the 14th century when the aisles were also widened to their current width, along with the channel being rebuilt and extended eastwards to its present length with the vestry being added on the north side.
 In 1872 the church was again thoroughly restored, costing around £2,000.
 The work was carried out under plans prepared by Mr Fowler Jones of York who preserved all the old fabric which was capable of restoration, with all construction done in strict conformity with the style of the original building.
 The structure of the church now resembles a medieval building of which majority remains in the 21st century.
 In the 1970s and 1980s Spennithorne church featured in the BBC series All Creatures Great and Small.

 Spennithorne Hall, the seat of C. D. Chaytor, Esq., J.P., dating back mainly to the early 18th century is best seen from the hillside to the east of Middleham.
 The Hall is a Grade II listed building and is described as "a handsome mansion, occupying a delightful situation".

-Thorney Hall is another mansion in this township, the seat and property of the Hon.
-A. C. Orde-Powlett.
-Set within five acres of formal garden and woodland, claiming to have "the finest view in all Yorkshire" Thorney Hall lies in the heart of Wensleydale.
+Thorney Hall is another mansion in Spennithorne, built for the Orde-Powlett family by Lord Bolton in 1860, and later owned by the Ferrand family.
+Set within five acres of formal garden and woodland, it has fine views across the dales to Middleham Castle.
+From 1960, it was owned by the Ministry of Defence and used as a residence for the commander of Catterick Camp.